How to Return to Running Postpartum

 Last Updated:

-Whether a casual three mile jog or a competitive marathon, it’s important to re-start running safely and gradually.
+Whether you’re aiming for a casual 3-mile jog or a competitive marathon, it’s important to restart running safely and gradually.
+Sports medicine professionals emphasize the significance of a structured running program — this applies to both casual runners and competitive athletes.

-After having a baby, your abdominal wall and pelvic floor tissues are stretched, weak, and may be injured.
-High impact activities dramatically increase that pressure in your abdomen and demand on the pelvic floor.
+After childbirth, your abdominal wall and pelvic floor muscles are stretched and weaker, and may even be injured.
+High-impact exercise dramatically increases pressure in your abdomen and demands on your pelvic floor.
+Returning to high-impact sports too soon can lead to pelvic organ prolapse, urinary incontinence, sexual dysfunction, and pain.

-Your postpartum return to running may take time.
+Your postpartum return to running may take time

 Reading dense scientific studies is not how most mothers with a newborn want to spend their time.
 So, here’s a quick summary of this latest research.

-Red flags to watch for
+Symptoms to watch for

 Your pelvic health physical therapist can check for pelvic floor issues, but knowledge is power.
 Here are a few signs, symptoms, and risk factors of pelvic floor dysfunction to be aware of when returning to running postpartum: